vuejs/vue-router/docs/en/essentials/named-views.md

 </div>
 ```

-_The nested view components are omitted here but you can find the full example [here](https://jsfiddle.net/posva/22wgksa3/)_
+_The nested view components are omitted here but you can find the complete source code for the example above [here](https://jsfiddle.net/posva/22wgksa3/)_

 Then you can achieve the layout above with this route configuration: